 Hair transplantation involves the movement of hair from an area of greater density and fullness (usually the back and sides of the scalp) to an area of hair loss in the front, top or crown.
 Men who lack sufficient hair in a harvest region are not strong candidates for transplantation procedures.
 Dr. Harris will evaluate the "strength" of the donor by a method called "densitometry" to evaluate your candidacy.
 You may also want to understand where you are on the Norwood Scale.

 If you are considering hair restoration, as in all surgical procedures, it is important to balance the potential gain against the possible risks when making a decision to go forward with the treatment.

 Dr. James Harris is a leading authority and internationally renowned expert on the causes of hair loss in men, and hair transplant surgery for men.
-In 2015 he will be lecturing to hair transplant surgeons regarding best practices in Delhi, Bangkok, Istanbul, Chicago and St. Louis.
+He lectures to hair transplant surgeons around the globe regarding best practices, including Asia, South America, Europe and the U.S.A.
 View Dr. Harris' curriculum vitae or schedule a consultation with him today.